jeetsukumaran/DendroPy/doc/source/glossary.rst

         as it usually denotes the relationship between the :term:`tail node` and :term:`head node` related by an :term:`edge`.

+    incident edge
+    subtending edge
+        An :term:`edge` that connects *to* a particular :term:`node` is termed the incident or subtending edge of that node.

     internal edge
         An :term:`edge` that has an :term:`internal node` as a :term:`head node`.